AIResearchForge/Plant-Disease-Detector/README.md

 ## 📊 Results

 > Metric values are generated automatically in the notebook (Sections 15–22)
 > after training and depend on the specific training run and hardware.
-Once
-> you've run the project, it's worth pasting the final numbers here, e.g.:

 | Metric |
 |---|